DrewNaylor/guinget/docs/readmes/readme-v0.1-prealpha2.txt

 5. Mark the packages as you wish by right-clicking or double-clicking on them and selecting what you want them to be marked as from the "Action" submenu (either install or "do nothing"/ignore for now).

+Searching is available as of version 0.1 pre-alpha 2, so you can use the search box to make finding packages faster.

 You can also mark packages from the "Package list>Selected package>Action" menu, or by opening the package's combobox/dropdown in the "Action" column (may require several clicks).
 This combobox/dropdown can also be activated by moving over to it with the arrow keys and pressing "space".

 Each version of a package is listed as a seperate package for now.
 I want to have it be like Synaptic where you open a different window to choose a different version of a package.